It’s raspberry season again!

 Make them into a sauce or add them to drinks – Raspberries looking a little too smooshed be presented as a “pretty” dish.
 Don’t let them go to waste.
 Toss the berries into a small saucepan and gently heat with a little water.
 Add balsamic, rosemary and a kiss of sweetener and salt to make sauce to go over a strong flavored meat like lamb or bison.
 Toss them into your lemonade or summer spritzers.
 Make a jam or jelly.

-Preserve them as jam or jelly–It may take a little more time and a little more equipment, but it can be well worth it to have their delicious flavor anytime of year–great for gift giving.
+Preserve them as jam or jelly – It may take a little more time and a little more equipment, but it can be well worth it to have their delicious flavor anytime of year or to give as gifts.
 I love making jam, however time isn’t always on my side.
 I often opt for making just making fresh jam when I want it from frozen or fresh berries.
 Add berries to saucepan and cook over medium heat, adding a little water at a time until they break down.
 A little honey or maple syrup if needed, maybe a little cinnamon or nutmeg.
 Most fruits have pectin in them and will thicken a little as they cool.

 Dry them –Drying will shift their nature to slightly warming.
 Wash and drain the berries and dehydrator instructions – or, just lay them out for a few days away from moisture and where air can circulate easily.
 Dried raspberries are great for hiking, an easy snack, in granola and as lunch treats.